Paralysis: Types, Symptoms, Causes & Treatments

 Some common reasons for brain stroke include high blood pressure, old age, high blood sugar, hyperlipidemia, uncontrolled fever, seizures, etc. Head injuries can also lead to brain stroke.

-Tumors and cysts that increase pressure on the brain nerves and their surrounding structures may also lead to brain stroke.
-Few genetic disorders also lead to paralysis like GB syndrome.
+Tumours and cysts that increase pressure on the brain nerves and their surrounding structures may also lead to brain stroke.
+A few genetic disorders also lead to paralysis like GB syndrome.
 Cerebral palsy is a common cause of paralysis in children.
+Paralysis in arms and legs, also known as quadriplegia. causes of paralysis in arms and legs

 Spinal cord injury (SCI), head injury, peripheral neuropathy, stroke, and multiple sclerosis are among the most common causes of paralysis.